Aboriginal and Torres Strait Islander people are advised that this website may contain images and voices of deceased people.

 17/07/2018 | Theme

 I am a Bardi Jawi woman from the Kimberley, I grew up in Broome and spent a lot of time around the ocean.
 While growing up my Nana Lexie would always encouraged me to find a career that made me happy and to find a way to bring my career back home to country.
 Every moment spent with her was a lesson, she was a determined, very hard working woman who lived through a difficult time in Australian history.
-I am always amazed at how her strength allowed her to overcome her disadvantages and provide her children and grandchildren
+I am always amazed at how her strength allowed her to overcome her disadvantages and provide her children an

 Rayleen with quandong tree